pebblecode/ibeacon-ios-background-app/README.md

 #WE're limited by Apples CoreLocation 20 ibeacon UUIDs per app.
 https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/LocationAwarenessPG/RegionMonitoring/RegionMonitoring.html

+but we can use major and minor values to increase the number of regions.

 ###Start
 1. ```npm i && open ios/c2cble.xcodeproj```
 2. Play button to debug on device.
 Simulator bluetooth doesn't exist, it needs to be a real device.